 The respective links below show you how to install the old and new types of AutoPASS tag in your vehicle.

-The tag should be attached to the inside of the windscreen using a bracket which comes with the new tag.
-If you need a new
+The tag should be attached to the inside of the windscreen with a sticker or bracket device that comes with the tag.
+If you

 The old bracket is usually very firmly attached.
-It requires patience and some time to remove it.
-It is easiest to leave the
+Time and patience will be required.
+It is easier to leave the old bracket

-old bracket attached to the windscreen.
-Never use a screwdriver or other metal objects to detach the bracket, as these can
+on the windscreen.
+Never use a screw driver or other metal objects to remove the bracket.
+This may damage the windscreen.